polemicos/ejam-test/README.md

 # Ejam test assignment

 A simple API to obtain list of superhero employees by humility score in descending order and add new superheroes!
 Entities are stored in simple in-memory array.
+Tests are a part of CI/CD process by Github Actions.